serjilyashenko/simple-pie-project/packages/simple-pie/README.md

 </script>
 ```

-Since `simplePie` and `simpleDoughnut` return regular svg, you can use it as you wish.

-**Note:** svg `height` and `width` are `100%`, so it trys to extend itself to available space.
+> ⚠️ The svg `height` and `width` are `100%`, so it trys to extend itself to available space.
 Thus, you should have wrapper with dimensions for your simple-pie diagram.

 ## Interface